Vinax89/studio/README.md

 ## Tax Estimator

-The tax estimator uses 2025 federal brackets from the IRS and state brackets from individual state revenue departments.
+The deterministic tax estimator uses 2025 federal brackets from the IRS and state brackets from individual state revenue departments.
 _Last updated: Oct 2024._